 - Regional CIO

-- Deans (IU Bloomington and IUPUI)
+- Deans (Bloomington and IUPUI)

 - Faculty Council Technology Committee (IUPUI)

-- Faculty Council Technology Policies Committee (IU Bloomington)
+- Faculty Council Technology Policies Committee (Bloomington)

 - Faculty Council (IUPUI)

-- Faculty Council (IU Bloomington)
+- Faculty Council (Bloomington)

 - University Faculty Council (University-wide)